Calling all Data and Technology Professionals to Participate: 2025 OMG Semantic Augmentation Challenge

 TERMS AND CONDITIONS:

 All submitted IP will remain the IP of the original owner.
-OMG's intent is to share certain materials of or about selected submissions online, unless usage is specifically withheld by the owner, so please indicate what can be used and any details about its IP ownership.
+OMG's intent is to share certain materials of or about selected submissions online, unless usage is specifically withheld by the owner, so please indicate any restrictions and related details about its IP ownership.

 Please send your submission in a single zip file to: [email protected].